localstack/docs/content/en/docs/Local AWS Services/cloudformation/index.md

 ### Resources (Pro / Enterprise Edition)

-The resources below are only available with a valid LocalStack Pro License Key.
+The resources below are only available with a valid Pro license key.
-When running the Community Edition, any unsupported resources in the stack are ignored.
+When running the Community Edition, any unsupported resources in the stack are ignored and will not get deployed.

 - `AWS::Amplify::App`
 - `AWS::Amplify::Branch`